Margery Allingham: Death

 Allingham suffered from breast cancer and died at Severalls Hospital, Colchester, England, on 30 June 1966, aged 62.
 Her final Campion novel, Cargo of Eagles, was completed by her husband at her request, and was published in 1968.
 She was cared for through her illness by her sister, who avoided the topic in her films depicting their home life as well as ensuring her husband was not inconvenienced by it.

 Compilations of her work, both with and without Albert Campion, continued to be published in the 1960s and 1970s.
 The Margery Allingham Omnibus, comprising Sweet Danger, The Case of the Late Pig and The Tiger in the Smoke, with a critical introduction by Jane Stevenson, was published in 2006.

 Allingham was buried in the newer cemetery in Tolleshunt D'Arcy.

 Legacy

-A film version of The Tiger in the Smoke was made in 1956 (though Campion does not appear in the movie), and a highly popular series of Campion adaptations was shown by the BBC in 1989–90.
+A film version of The Tiger in the Smoke was made in 1956 (though Campion does not appear in the film), and a highly popular series of Campion adaptations was shown by the BBC in 1989–90.
 It is titled simply Campion and stars Peter Davison as Campion and Brian Glover as Lugg.

 Several books have been written about Allingham and her work, including: